 Goals are usually hard to reach, at least if they are ones worth pursuing.··

 A couple of weeks had passed since I had THE Idea, to produce my car design, I now had a finished design, I had found the needed manufacturers, I knew how much money I would need, and I knew many places where I could see about getting it.
 What next?
 I had zero experience in any of this.
-Better find some info I thought.
+Better find some info I thought, so I did a search for ‘what is strategy development‘ and it presented me with a wealth of information.
 After reading some books, and some stuff on the internet, I started having an idea of what I was supposed to do, so I wrote down all the things I could think of that had anything to do with making this business plan.
 This included my actual business idea, what I was going to do, how I was going to do it, why it would be a success, and when this would happen.
 It also included some background info of RC Car Racing, I analysed my competitors, I studied prices, I set my price level, planned production and logistics, sales strategy, marketing strategy and ideas, intellectual property rights, future products, estimated the sales numbers, set goals, thought about strengths and weaknesses, analysed the risks involved, and figured out the timetable.

 Preperation is key.

 One thing I realised was that there was no way I would be able to pull this off alone.
 It proved to be very hard to figure out who to include.
 I needed partners.
 I ended up finding friends with the suitable and needed areas of expertise, and together we set off to try and make our little piece of history.